-First proposed in 1990, de Molen was completed and officially opened on 13th April 2003.
-Built to plans and specifications obtained from the Netherlands, it is a replica of a traditional 17th Century Dutch flour mill.
+First proposed to council in 1990, De Molen was completed and officially opened on 13th April 2003.
+Built to plans and specifications obtained from the Netherlands in 1988, it is a replica of a traditional 17th Century Dutch flour mill.

-Apart from the running gear, millstones and sail stocks, which were made and installed by Vaags Molenwerkn in Aalten, the Netherlands, the mill has been built using NZ-grown timber, by mainly voluntary labour, under the direction of Mr Cor Slobbe of Foxton Beach.
+Apart from the running gear, millstones and sail stocks, which were made and installed by Vaags Molenwerkn of Aalten, the Netherlands, De Molen was built using NZ-grown timber, by mainly voluntary labour, and local builders under the direction Cor Slobbe.
 De Molen is equipped with the latest design in composite millstones as well as two new experimental wind blades.

-De Molen is a charitable trust owned by The Foxton Windmill Trust Inc with a volunteer board, and with both paid and volunteer staff.
-All our efforts, including The Dutch Oven Cafe, are aimed at raising funds for the maintenance and upkeep of our iconic windmill (de Molen) and, is open to the public as a monument to all the Dutch Immigrants that came to New Zealand from Holland.
+De Molen is a charitable trust owned by The Foxton Windmill Trust Inc with a volunteer board with both paid and volunteer staff.
+All our efforts, including Cafe De Molen, are aimed at raising funds for the maintenance and upkeep of De Molen.
+De Molen is open to the public as a monument to the welcoming New Zealand community and to all those Dutch Immigrants that came to New Zealand from the Netherlands after WWII.

 OUR MISSION STATEMENT